MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x12b---faulty-hardware-corrupted-page.md

 ---
 title: Bug Check 0x12B FAULTY_HARDWARE_CORRUPTED_PAGE
 description: The FAULTY_HARDWARE_CORRUPTED_PAGE bug check has a value of 0x0000012B.
-This bug check indicates either a memory manager or store manager memory error has occurred. ms.assetid: caa57d76-946f-4394-bfcf-1dbf3813a55b
+This bug check indicates that the Windows memory manager detected corruption, and the corruption could only have been caused by a component accessing memory using physical addressing. ms.assetid: caa57d76-946f-4394-bfcf-1dbf3813a55b
 keywords: ["Bug Check 0x12B FAULTY_HARDWARE_CORRUPTED_PAGE", "FAULTY_HARDWARE_CORRUPTED_PAGE"]
-ms.date: 01/17/2019
+ms.date: 01/18/2019
 topic_type:
 - apiref
 api_name: